sohamekbote268/Carbon-Aware-Hyperparameter-Optimization-on-the-Example-of-Renewable-Energy-Forecast/README.md

-Project Overview
+# Project Overview

-This project aims to optimize hyperparameters for renewable energy forecast models using carbon intensity and percentage renewable energy time series data.
-The project is structured into five main folders, each serving a specific purpose in the analysis and optimization process.
+This project consists of five main folders, each containing different components and functionalities related to carbon intensity prediction and renewable energy forecasting.

-1. Datasets
+## 1. Datasets

-The Datasets folder contains three subfolders:
+The `Datasets` folder contains three datasets:

-Generated_datasets_for_Regressor_Model: This folder stores Mean Squared Error (MSE) data obtained after training LSTM models with different hyperparameter combinations.
-The hyperparameters include sequence length and scaler type.
-Data is generated for carbon intensity and percentage renewable energy datasets.
+- **Generated_datasets_for_Regressor_Model**: This dataset includes Mean Squared Error (MSE) data obtained after training various datasets using LSTM models.
+The datasets originate from the `Time_Series_Datasets` folder and encompass carbon intensity and percentage renewable energy data.

-Generated_time_series_data: Time series data acquired from the Tsfresh library is stored here.
-The data includes time series features extracted from carbon intensity and percentage renewable energy datasets.
+- **Generated_time_series_data**: Time series data acquired from the Tsfresh library.
+This data pertains to carbon intensity and percentage renewable energy.

-Time_Series_Datasets: This folder contains raw time series datasets for carbon intensity and percentage renewable energy.
+- **Time_Series_Datasets**: Time series datasets for carbon intensity and percentage renewable energy.

-2. Proposed Approach
+## 2. Proposed Approach

-The Proposed Approach folder includes the trained random forest model and code for hyperparameter optimization.
-The approach involves extracting time series data using the calculate_and_save_features function from the Tsfresh_data_extraction folder.
-The extracted data, along with different hyperparameter combinations, serves as input to the pretrained random forest model.
-The model predicts MSE, and the combination with the lowest MSE is considered optimal.
-This approach is applied to Air Quality Data.
+The `Proposed_Approach` folder encompasses the proposed approach for carbon intensity prediction and renewable energy forecasting.
+It includes:

+- Trained Random Forest Model
+- Code for obtaining time series data using the `calculate_and_save_features` function from the `Tsfresh_data_extraction` folder.
+- Combination of time series data with different hyperparameter combinations (Sequence Length and Scaler Type)
+- Pretrained Random Forest model for predicting MSE
+- Selection of optimal hyperparameters based on the least MSE

-3. Regression Models
+## 3. Regression Models

-The Regression_Models folder houses Python files for data preprocessing and model testing:
+The `Regression_Models` folder contains three Python files:

-data_preprocessing.py: This file combines datasets from the Generated_datasets_for_Regressor_Model and Generated_time_series_data folders for training and predicting MSE.
+- **data_preprocessing.py**: Prepares datasets from `Generated_datasets_for_Regressor_Model` and `Generated_time_series_data` for training and predicting MSE.

-Testing_on_percentage_renewable_data.ipynb: Utilizes carbon intensity data for training and renewable energy data for testing.
+- **Testing_on_percentage_renewable_data.ipynb**: Uses carbon intensity data for training and renewable energy data for testing.

-Testing_with_wholedata.py: Uses all available datasets for training and testing.
-The trained random_forest_model.pkl is obtained from this code file.
+- **Testing_with_wholedata.py**: Utilizes all available datasets for training and testing.
+It also obtains the `random_forest_model.pkl` file.

-4. Standard Approach
+## 4. Standard Approach

-The Standard_Approach folder is dedicated to training LSTM models using various combinations of hyperparameters, including sequence length and scaler type.
-The results are compared, and the best hyperparameter combination is selected.
+The `Standard_Approach` folder entails the training of an LSTM model using various hyperparameter combinations (Sequence Length and Scaler Type).
+It compares the results to determine the best hyperparameter combination.

-5. Tsfresh Data Extraction
+## 5. Tsfresh Data Extraction

-This folder defines the time series data extraction function, utilizing the Tsfresh library.
+The `Tsfresh_data_extraction` folder contains the time series data extraction function, which utilizes the Tsfresh library.

-Through these organized folders and files, the project implements and evaluates different approaches for optimizing hyperparameters in renewable energy forecast models, contributing to advancements in sustainability and energy efficiency.